w3c/i18n-activity/.github/ISSUE_TEMPLATE/create-a-tracker.md

 - If urgent add:
   - ADVICE-REQUESTED label if the WG-issue is specifically asking for i18n to advise/comment
   - NEEDS-ATTENTION label if this is an important issue

 - If there's an i18n-*lreq label in the WG repo check for:
   -  ...LREQ label(s) there should be one or more
   - SPEC-TYPE-ISSUE label (dark green background) should be there
   - TYPE-INFO-REQUEST label (red background) if this is a WG-issue that constitutes a request for script/language expert advice

 - Delete these instructions before saving the comment.
+- Do not remove § from the line with the link!